VulpesSARL/OneDriveCopier/README.md

 # OneDrive copier

-a small tool to copy files from local to OneDrive
+a small tool to copy files from local to OneDrive - also intended to run on Windows Server Core.

 ### Usage examples